 Things to know

 This event is intended for experienced distance runners.
+This is NOT a crew and spectator friendly event.
 The course will be will marked but support will be limited.
-Parking at the start/finish area is extremely limited.
-Please do not plan on parking at the Jesuita Trailhead or on San Roque Road.
+There is no parking at the start/finish area.
+Please do not plan on parking at the Jesuita Trailhead, San Roque Road and or Gibraltar Road.
 You will need to be dropped off and picked up.
 Transportation is your responsibility.
 Plan accordingly.
 Registration fee is not refundable and not transferable.
 Registration fee includes aid on course, tech tee shirt and finishers awards.
 The run will be timed and results will be posted at www.allwedoisrun.com.

 Cut Off Times